Glove Break In

 Japanese Yumomi Break In

-The Japenese Yumomi Break In method is a traditional Japanese glove break in technique that uses a combination of warm water bucket, glove shaping techniques, and attention to detail in order to not damage the glove’s structure.
+The Japenese Yumomi Break In method is a traditional Japanese glove break in technique that uses a combination of warm water bucket, glove shaping techniques, and attention to detail in order to not damage the glove’s structure or features.

 “Yumomi” is a Japanese process where hot spring bath waters are cooled down using natural techniques, like paddling the water.
 This break in method uses warm water, hence the name